 Dementia may not be a choice but how well you live with Dementia is

-You CAN maintain a good quality of life with Dementia
+We can help you have a good quality of life and live well with Dementia

 OT Scotland can help someone with Dementia maintain their ability in everyday activities such as getting to the toilet, continence, eating, drinking, and dressing.

-With the support of an experienced OT people with memory problems CAN LEARN to use new strategies which reduce the impact of their memory problems.
+With the support of an experienced Occupational Therapist people with memory problems CAN LEARN to use new strategies which reduce the impact of their memory problems.
 OT Scotland can help you to live well with Dementia.

 There is evidence that new techniques are still being used 2 years after they have been taught.
 This can postpone the need for home care services or a move into a residential care home.